michaelmilleryoder/fanfiction-nlp/quote_attribution/README.md

 * `BOOKNLP_BASE`: the directory where BookNLP installed.

 ### Data
-For each fiction, the script takes two input files: the original text file, which is just a plain text file that contains the content of the fiction, and the character list file, which contains the characters that you want for quote attribution.
+For each fiction, the script takes two input files: the original text csv file and the character list file, which contains the characters that you want for quote attribution.
 In the character list file, each character takes one line with the following format:

 ```
 <character_name>[;<gender>[;<alias_1>[;<alias_2>[...]]]]